How to Do the Spiderman Plank for Superheroic Strength

 • Then, push back up to the high plank position when you step your foot back.

-Muscles Worked & Benefits of Spiderman Planks
+Benefits of Spiderman Planks

 “The abdomen itself isn’t solely built to move up and down [like with crunches], so it’s good to add in rotational movement to your exercises,” Segura says.
+This is exactly what the Spiderman plank does.

 You’re also improving hip mobility with this move, which can help to loosen tight muscles, reduce lower-back pain, and improve knee health.